run2780/AWS-Projects/AWS Networking/Creating a Private Subnet/Readme.md

 #### Private Subnet
 Purpose:
-* We created a private subnet to host backend resources (like databases or internal services) that should not be directly accessible from the internet.<br>
+* We created a private subnet to host backend resources (like databases or internal services) that should not be directly accessible from the internet.

-Implementation:<br>
+Implementation:
 * Defined a CIDR block (e.g., 10.0.1.0/24) inside the VPC.
 * Ensured no route to the Internet Gateway was added.
-* Placed it in a specific Availability Zone for redundancy.<br>
+* Placed it in a specific Availability Zone for redundancy.

-Outcome:<br>
+Outcome:
 * This isolated environment kept sensitive workloads secure while still allowing communication with other subnets inside the VPC.

 ![Image](https://github.com/run2780/AWS-Projects/blob/main/AWS%20Networking/Creating%20a%20Private%20Subnet/create_private_subnet.png?raw=true)